Course computing environment setup

 At this point, please open a Terminal under Other in the launcher window, and run

 This is to download all the data required to run the tutorials.
-It may take a while for get-data command to load the data.
+It may take a while to load the data.
 Please wait to using the tutorials until after this command is completed.

-All data and tutorials will be downloaded to the same folder where you ran statgen-setup serve.
+All data and tutorials will be downloaded to the same folder where you ran jupter-lab.

 A note on ANNOVAR

 We can neither pre-install ANNOVAR program to our container, nor redistribute it, due to license restriction.
 Exercise involving ANNOVAR annotations will not work unless you manually install ANNOVAR to one of the folders in your shell $PATH.
 Please find ANNOVAR software here.
-You can download and decompress ANNOVAR to ~/statgen_course_$USER, which you should be able to access within the Juypter Lab server you launched for the tutorials.
+You can download and decompress ANNOVAR to where you launched the Jupyter Lab server so you can access within the server.
 You can then follow the ANNOVAR user guide to install it yourself.

 For example, if you followed our “start from scratch” section, you should have $HOME/.pixi/bin available as part of your $PATH.
 Suppose you have registered at ANNOVAR website and have a link to directly download it in the form like the following (but not exactly this link):